dcelisgarza/DDD.jl/docs/src/index.md

 1. Use buffered IO.
 1. Use Julia's in-built task and asyncronous functionality via `tasks` and `async` for either multiple IO streams or an asyncronous IO process while the other threads/cores carry on with the simulation.
-1. Use [`BSON`](https://github.com/JuliaIO/BSON.jl), `JSON`'s binary counterpart, though this may break compatibility with other systems, particularly those with different word size and architecture.
-Furthermore, the binary nature of `BSON` may be used to inject code into a programme so should only be used for self-generated files.
+1. Use internal serialiser, as of June 30, 2020 it offers no performance improvement other than in memory allocation during io stream buffering.
 1. Use [`JLD2`](https://github.com/JuliaIO/JLD2.jl).
-Though the package currently says it has remained largely untested in the wild.
+Though the package is no longer under active development.
 1. Use `DelimitedFiles`.
 1. Use binary streams.
 1. Use [`Parquet`](https://github.com/JuliaIO/Parquet.jl)